ux-at-icfnext/child-welfare/_pages/templates/search.md

 2) Sort by:
 Options:
+- Relevance (Default)
-- Latest Published (Default)
+- Latest Published
-- Survey Collection Date
+- A - Z
-- On select of sort by, result set is reordered by chosen method.
+On select of sort by, result set is reordered by chosen method.

 2) View
 View line shows the total number of results.